Johnny Hartman: Biography

 Recording with small, independent labels such as Perception and Musicor, Hartman produced music of mixed quality as he attempted to be viewed as a more versatile vocalist.
-Speaking about his approach to interpreting a song, he said: "Well, to me a lyric is a story, almost like talking, telling somebody a story, try to make it believable."
+Speaking about his approach to interpreting a song, he said, "Well, to me a lyric is a story, almost like talking, telling somebody a story, try to make it believable."
 When he returned to the jazz combo format of his earlier albums, Hartman recorded Once in Every Life for the Bee Hive label, which earned him a Grammy nomination for Best Male Jazz Vocalist in 1981.
 He quickly followed this up with his last album of new material, This One's for Tedi, a tribute to his wife, Theodora.

 Hartman recorded new tracks for Grenadilla Records on their jazz label, Grapevine.
-These were dance tracks of "Beyond the Sea" and "Caravan," with the latter also having an extended six-minute version.
+These were dance tracks like "Beyond the Sea" and "Caravan", with the latter also having an extended six-minute version.

 In the early 1980s, Hartman gave several performances at jazz festivals and for television and radio before succumbing to lung cancer at the age of 60.
-He died at the Memorial-Sloan Kettering Cancer Center in New York City.
+He died at the Memorial Sloan Kettering Cancer Center in New York City.
 More than a decade after he died, Clint Eastwood featured four songs from the then out-of-print album Once in Every Life for the dreamy, romantic scenes in The Bridges of Madison County (1995).

 A biography, The Last Balladeer: The Johnny Hartman Story by Dr. Gregg Akkerman, was published in June 2012 by Scarecrow Press as part of their "Studies in Jazz" series.

 Personal life

 Hartman had a brief first marriage that did not last.
 He later married Theodora ("Tedi") Boyd, a dancer and secretary.
-They had two daughters, Lori and Tedi.
+They had two daughters: Lori and Tedi.
 Lori Hartman is a minister of the United Methodist Church in New York City and a vocalist.